data-henrik/security-advisor-notifications/README.md

    **To send emails via Mailjet**:
    Sign up for a [Mailjet](https://www.mailjet.com/) account and obtain the API key and secret.
 Then, in the directory **security-advisor-notifications**, copy over `mailjet.sample.json` into a new file `mailjet.json`.
 Edit the values for API key and secret and replace the **Email** value for **From** to the verified email address.
 This is needed to send out emails.

+   **To send emails using SMTP**:
+   Use an SMTP server to send the outgoing emails.
+To configure details, copy over  `smtp_config.sample.json` into a new file `smtp_config.json`.
+Edit the values for your service.

 #### Deploy